skeeto/skeeto.github.com/_posts/2013-01-26-JavaScript-Distributed-Computing-Revisited.markdown

 anything close to these speeds in any other language/platform (but I didn't try in C yet).

-Furthermore, I got a noticable speed boost in Chrome by using proper object oriented programming, versus a loose collection of functions and ad-hoc structures.
+Furthermore, I got a noticeable speed boost in Chrome by using proper object oriented programming, versus a loose collection of functions and ad-hoc structures.
 I think it's because it made me construct my data structures consistently, allowing V8's hidden classes to work